py5coding/py5book/content/importing_py5_code.md

     s.rect(s.random_int(s.width), s.random_int(s.height), 10, 10)
 ```

-The important thing to observe here is that the code should obtain a
+The important thing to observe here is that the function should obtain a
 `py5.Sketch` instance and then use that instance to access py5's methods and
 variables.
 Accessing py5's methods through the py5 module (i.e. `py5.rect()`,
 `py5.mouse_x`, etc.) is incorrect for Class Mode users and will result in